demisto/content/Packs/AzureDataExplorer/Integrations/AzureDataExplorer/AzureDataExplorer_description.md

 2. To configure a Microsoft integration that uses this authorization flow with a self-deployed Azure application:
    a.
 In the *Authentication Type* field, select the **Client Credentials** option.
    b.
 In the *Application ID* field, enter your Client/Application ID.
-   c.
-In the *Subscription ID* field, enter your Subscription ID.
-   d.
-In the *Resource Group Name* field, enter you Resource Group Name.
    e.
 In the *Tenant ID* field, enter your Tenant ID .
    f.
 In the *Client Secret* field, enter your Client Secret.
    g.
 Click **Test** to validate the URLs, token, and connection